Danmou/mathematical/README.md

 * `text_filter`: Given a string with a mix of TeX math and non-math elements, this converts all the math and leaves the rest of the string unmodified.
 * `strict_filter`:  Given a string with a mix of TeX math and non-math elements, this converts all the math and leaves the rest of the string unmodified.
 HTML tags are removed completely.

-### Array of equations
+### List of equations

-Rather than just a string, you can also provide an array of math inputs:
+Rather than just a string, you can also provide an list of math inputs:

 ``` python
 inputs = ['$\pi$', '$not__thisisnotreal$', '$\alpha$']